Lal Bahadur Shastri: Legacy

 Kuldip Nayar, Shastri's media advisor from 1960 to 1964, recalls that, during the Quit India Movement, his daughter was ill and he was released on parole from jail.
 However, he could not save her life because doctors had prescribed costly drugs.
 Later on in 1963, on the day when he was dropped from the cabinet, he was sitting in his home in the dark, without a light.
-When asked about the reason, he said as he no longer is a minister, all expenses will have to be paid by himself and that as an MP and minister he didn't earn enough to save for time of need.
+When asked about the reason, he said as he no longer is a minister, all expenses will have to be paid by himself and that as an MP and minister he didn't earn enough to save for times of need.

 Although Shastri had been a cabinet minister for many years in the 1950s, he was poor when he died.
-All he owned at the end was an old car, which he had bought in instalments from the government and for which he still owed money.
-He was a member of Servants of India society (which included Mahatma Gandhi, Lala Lajpat Rai, Gopal Krishna Gokhle) which asked all its members to shun accumulation of private property and remain in public life as servants of the people.
+All he owned at the end was an old car, which he had bought in installments from the government and for which he still owed money.
+He was a member of the Servants of India society (which included Mahatma Gandhi, Lala Lajpat Rai, Gopal Krishna Gokhle) which asked all its members to shun accumulation of private property and remain in public life as servants of the people.
 He was the first railway minister who resigned from office following a major train accident as he felt moral responsibility.

 The foundation stone of Bal Vidya Mandir, a distinguished school of Lucknow, was laid by him during his tenure as the prime minister, on 19 November 1964.
 He inaugurated the Central Institute of Technology Campus at Tharamani, Chennai, in November 1964.
 He inaugurated the Plutonium Reprocessing Plant at Trombay in 1965.
 As suggested by Dr. Homi Jehangir Bhabha, Shastri authorized the development of nuclear explosives.
 Bhabha initiated the effort by setting up the nuclear explosive design group Study of Nuclear Explosions for Peaceful Purposes (SNEPP).
 He inaugurated the Andhra Pradesh Agricultural University at Hyderabad on 20 March 1965 which was renamed the Acharya N. G. Ranga Agricultural University in 1996 and was separated into two universities after the formation of Telangana State.
 The university in Telangana was named in July 2014 as Professor Jayashanker Agricultural University.
 Shastri also inaugurated the National Institute of Technology, Allahabad.
 Lal Bahadur Shastri inaugurated the Jawahar Dock of the Chennai Port Trust and started the construction work of V.O.
 Chidambaranar Port Authority in November 1964.
 He inaugurated the Sainik School Balachadi, in the state of Gujarat.
 He laid the foundation stone of Almatti dam.
 The commissioned dam bears his name.